top of page

 Frequently Asked Questions

-ZES Reformer Pilates is based on a Reformer Pilates program developed by physiotherapists in collaboration with trainers and gives more "spice" to the workout through a constant flow from one exercise to the next, using Fitness Circle and Pilates toning balls for extra challenge and working until "muscle fatigue" instead of a fixed number reps.
-In the US and UK this is a very popular one and above all a safe way to grow nice long muscles, reduce back pain (or even make it disappear) and to work on a beautiful body posture.
+SIX Reformer Pilates is based on a Reformer Pilates program created by physiotherapists in collaboration with trainers and adds more "spice" to the workout through a constant flow from one exercise to the next, using Fitness Circle and Pilates toning balls for extra challenge and working up to "muscle fatigue" rather than a set number of repetitions.
+In the US and UK this is a very popular and above all safe way to grow beautiful long muscles, to reduce (or even eliminate) back pain and to work on a beautiful posture.

-With Pilates on the mat, you will generally train a little less effectively because the body likes to choose the path of least resistance and compensate with other muscle groups.
-On the Reformer, your body is forced to use the correct muscle groups due to the unstable base, the coils and ropes, "smuggling" is not possible and therefore the results are much better, faster, safer and more targeted.
+With Pilates on the mat you will generally train less effectively as the body likes to choose the path of least resistance and will compensate with other muscle groups.
+On the Reformer, your body is forced to use the right muscle groups due to the unstable base, the springs and ropes, "smuggling" is not possible and therefore the results are much better, faster, safer and more targeted.
 Actually Reformer Pilates is “Pilates 2.0” and the difference between mat and Reformer is comparable to a ride in an average car (on the mat) and a luxury car with more comfort, better performance but also more control and precision (on the Reformer ).

 Absolutely, ZES Reformer Pilates is for every level and every age (provided you are healthy and have no specific medical complaints of course).
 The instructor will guide you extra during this first lesson, "you're in safe hands".
-If you feel a little too insecure to participate in a beginners session right away, you can of course also book a private session on the reformer first.
-ZES has experience in training the older age group and "post-rehabilitation", so as long as your doctor or physiotherapist has given you permission to start exercising again, ZES Reformer Pilates is a perfect way to safely work on a strong and healthy body with balanced muscles.
-Remember: ZES Reformer Pilates has been set up on the basis of a Reformer Pilates program by physiotherapists and for that reason people are often advised to do reformer when they have finished treatment, because physiotherapists know how many benefits this way of training gives.
+If you feel a little too insecure to participate in a beginners session right away, you can of course also first book a private session on the reformer.
+As long as your doctor or physiotherapist has given you permission to start exercising again, ZES Reformer Pilates is a perfect way to safely work on a strong and healthy body with balanced muscles.
+Remember: ZES Reformer Pilates has been set up on the basis of a Reformer Pilates program by physiotherapists and for that reason people are often advised to do reformer when they have finished treatment because physiotherapistsand osteopaths know how many benefits this way of training gives.

-A little warning: once you've mastered the first principles and get to know the reformer, you can get a little addicted to this workout!
+A little warning: once you master the basics and get to know the reformer, you can become slightly addicted to this workout!

-3 Do I get enough guidance and attention during group sessions?
+3 Will I get enough guidance and attention during group sessions?

-Yes absolutely: that is one of the pillars of ZES: small groups (maximum six), personal attention and professional guidance, partly through collaboration with medical professionals.
-Lessons are taught in both English and Dutch, depending on the group, so something for everyone.
+Yes absolutely: that is one of the pillars of ZES: small groups and personal attention.
+The lessons can be in both English if are taught in Dutch, partly depending on the group, something for everyone.

-Yes, in the communal changing rooms you can store your clothes in lockers and change clothes; ZES is not liable for lost or stolen items .
+Yes, you can store your clothes in lockers and change in the shared changing rooms; SIX is not responsible for lost or stolen items.
 If you want to store your belongings in the studio itself, you can safely store your valuables in the lockers in the welcome hall if you arrive in sportswear, for example.
-The communal changing room also has great showers and a sauna, all part of the Experience at ZES!
+Furthermore, the shared dressing room has delicious showers and a sauna, all part of the Experience at ZES!

-Please note: there are only 6 places available for ZES Reformer Pilates, so book in time or even upfront!
+Please note: there is only a limited number of places available for ZES Reformer Pilates, so book on time!

 bottom of page